OpenTechSchool/www.opentechschool.org/rheinmain/index.md

 ## About

-The RheinMain area is a huge area around Frankfurt where many web technology startups have their headquaters.
+The RheinMain area is a huge area around Frankfurt where many web technology startups have their headquarters.
 Anyone coming from the area is welcomed to join OTS RheinMain!
-We want to connect the developers, designers or curious people in that area and share knowledge and expertise with them.
+We want to connect the developers, designers and curious people in that area and share knowledge and expertise with them.